jsaussereau/Odatix/docs/source/userguide/add_design.rst

 Step 2: Setting file
 ~~~~~~~~~~~~~~~~~~~~

-- Add a ``_settings.yml`` in your newly created folder and fill it with one of the templates below
+- Add a ``_settings.yml`` file to your newly created folder and fill it with one of the templates below

 .. tabs::